defold/defold/editor/doc/cycles.md

 in to the Template node, where it will find a gui scene node connected.
 Then, step in to the `button.gui` node again, and again in to the Template node, where it will find a gui scene node connected.
-Then,step in to the `button.gui` node yet again, and yet again in to the Template node...
+Then, step in to the `button.gui` node yet again, and yet again in to the Template node...
 Along with the traversal we also create new layers of override nodes so eventually we run out of memory.